Capsule frictionless signup redesign

 Finally, all billing details were deferred to after the user has signed up and completed their trial period.

-There was an equally important desired outcome from a business point-of-view to reduce the amount of spam account that were created.
-This outcome had technical and design implications in that there was a need to include a form captcha prompt and also include an extra step for potentially problematic signup attempts.
+It was during this process where the business requirement of reducing the amount of spam accounts was considered further.
+This outcome had technical and design implications in that I identified a need to include an extra step for potentially problematic signup attempts.

 Prototyping